FalconPD/alwaysRostering/python/roles.md

 # Roles

 alwaysRostering has methods can create queries for various roles commonly used in subscription services.
 These queries are for active staff or students.
-Staff roles are: Staff, Teacher, Admin, Sysadmin, or Student.
+Staff roles are: Staff, Teacher, Admin, Sysadmin, Curriculum Amdin, or Student.

 ## Staff: staff() (filtered by job code)